20488 - THEATRE FESTIVALS AND LIVE PERFORMANCES

 The workshop has an applied approach: students are given the opportunity to meet practitioners, artists, policy makers and they have guided tours in the major performing arts agencies and organizations.
 Students are ask to submit:

-- Individual assignment (10% of the final grade), consisting of a short paper aimed to assess students’ ability to develop a personal research on relevant topics concerning the sector and compliant with their professional interests.
+- An individual assignment to develop a personal research on relevant topics concerning the sector and compliant with their professional interests.

 Course materials provided by professors.